List of Married... with Children characters: Kelly Bundy

-Kelly Bundy (Christina Applegate) is the older child in the Bundy family, born November 27, 1972 or sometime before February 19.
+Kelly Bundy (Christina Applegate) is the older child in the Bundy family, born in 1972.
 "Pumpkin," as Al often calls her, is promiscuous and beautiful, tends to hang out with "slacker" guys, and exemplifies the stereotypical "dumb blonde".
 Al is annoyed by Kelly's promiscuity and tends to treat her various love interests with a combination of derision and violence; in numerous episodes, he leads them to the front door, feigning friendliness, only to walk them head-first into the wall before tossing them out the door.

 During the first season, Kelly is portrayed as a rather average and normal teenage girl: sarcastic and rebellious, but not as dimwitted as she would later be depicted.
 After the first season, she steadily becomes more dense and provocative, and typically dressed in more skimpy outfits.
 Despite being generally portrayed as a dullard, the show occasionally hints at Kelly's ironic intrinsic intellectual ability, which only exhibits itself on those rare occasions when she is not preoccupied with her social status or men.
 It has been demonstrated that she can absorb a limited amount of information very well, but will forget something that she learned in the past once her limit is reached.
 Kelly is also known to display excellent hand/eye coordination when playing pool or performing archery.
 She shows some characteristics of an idiot savant.
 One episode showed a flashback to when she was a toddler, showing her as a child prodigy, until a knock to the head caused the change of personality that Kelly would be better known for.

 Christina Applegate has said that she didn't consider Kelly to be necessarily unintelligent, but rather as someone with an unconventional thought process (i.e. she was capable of learning and intellectually solving problems, but she did so in a manner that deviated from the more common linear logic).